vxern/silesian/README.md

   - 💵 - Paid resource
   - 🧩 - Physical item
   - 🗄️ - Archived
-- Requests
+- Help
-  - `missing` - A given piece of information is missing.
-(Please help out in locating it)
+  - `missing` - Unavailable, missing or otherwise underdocumented resource or piece of it, <u>please help in finding information on it.</u>
-  - `unknown` - A given piece of information is unknown.
-(Please help out in finding it out)
+  - `unknown` - A given piece of information is unknown, <u>please help in finding information on it.</u>

 </details>